 As a student on one of our master's programmes you will find yourself part of a stimulating postgraduate community and intellectual environment.
 You will work alongside our staff and PhD students, who pursue a wide range of research topics and practices.

-The MFA offers a two-year postgraduate programme with an international orientation.
-A select group of artists are admitted to produce work with support from our renowned staff to develop their individual work in our generous studio spaces.
+Reading was the first School of Art in the UK to offer a master's degree in Fine Arts, first established in 1968.
+The current MA Fine Art offers a 12 month postgraduate programme with an international orientation.
+A select group of artists are admitted to produce work with support from our renowned staff.
+The programme provides time, space and support to develop individual work in our generous 24 hour access studio spaces.
 The programme includes both supervision of studio practice as well as theoretical input that focuses on the various aspects of artistic research.
+A key feature of the programme is leadership from a guest artist, invited each year to work closely with the cohort in the spring and summer terms, to enhance specialist knowledge and develop professional skills, as well as to support students in curating and staging their graduate exhibition.

-"My MFA has allowed me to collaborate with lecturers and other students, as well as go on study abroad exchanges and develop a whole host of new skills."
+"My course has allowed me to collaborate with lecturers and other students, as well as go on study abroad exchanges and develop a whole host of new skills."

 In the fast growing creative industries, it is now more important that ever our graduates are armed with valuable commercial and business skills.
 The MA Creative Enterprise: Art pathway with its connections to industry and the Henley Business School is the ideal degree if you wish to embark on a career as a creative, entrepreneur or manager within the creative sector.